01-edu/public/subjects/balancedstring.en.md

 Write a program that takes a string and outputs maximum amount of balanced strings without ignoring any letters.
 Display output with `\n` at the end of line.

-If the number of arguments is not 1, display `\n`.
+If the number of arguments is not 1, display nothing.

 It will only be tested strings containing the characters 'C' and 'D'.